geshan/geshan.github.com/posts/2014-12-12-so-you-build-websites.md

 comments: true
 tags:
  - Misc
+cover: "/images/free-site-services/free-site-services.jpg"
 ---

 "It was great doing business with you, I hope your new website will help you to attract more business.", you generally tell these words when you handover the completed website to your client.
 Businesses build websites to gain more work or if it's an online business then the whole business depends on it.
 In any case as developers who build websites, using technology we enable clients to meet their business goals.
 In this context, as a web shop if you can provide something more for free to your clients it would add value to your service and a bigger smile on your client's faces.

 <img class="center" src="/images/generic/loading.gif" data-echo="/images/free-site-services/free-site-services.jpg" title="Free site services" alt="Free site services">

 <!-- more -->
-I am not referring to the obvious free add ons like Google [Analytics](http://google.com/analytics) or doing some basic Search Engine Optimization (SEO) with initial sitemap submission to Google [Webmaster Tools](http://google.com/webmaster-tools).
+I am not referring to the obvious free add ons like Google [Analytics](http://google.com/analytics) or doing some basic Search Engine Optimization (SEO) with initial sitemap submission to
+Google [Search Console](https://search.google.com/search-console/).
 They should be taken for granted for each website you develop.
 These are things that needs to be done for each website you build as a great web shop.
 Having a solid back-end (if need be) and a great user experience (UX) will make your clients happy, following the tips below will make them even happier.

 ## Automatically report any downtime

 As a new business whose website is launched to production it would be a concern to make sure it is up and running 24/7.
 For this use a free service like [uptime robot](http://uptimerobot.com).
 You can setup 50 monitors for free that ping a url, check ports or even scan for keywords on the given website every 5 mins.